superfly/docs/blueprints/supercronic.html.md

 ## Install `supercronic` in the container

 The [latest releases for supercronic](https://github.com/aptible/supercronic/releases+external) are on [GitHub](https://github.com/aptible/supercronic+external), where they include copy pasta 🍝instructions for getting it in your Dockerfile.
 As of January 2024, the current version of `supercronic` is v0.2.29.
-You'll want to check the [releases page](https://github.com/aptible/supercronic/releases+external) for the latest version, but here's what it looks like now:
+You should check the [releases page](https://github.com/aptible/supercronic/releases+external) for the latest version, but here's what it looks like now:

 ```
 # Latest releases available at https://github.com/aptible/supercronic/releases